DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 Previously these sections were [designed with collapsed sections](/manage-teacher-training-applications/offer-panel#offer-panel-new) but only [launched as a summary list](/manage-teacher-training-applications/as-launched-26-nov-2019#application-with-offer) which is quite hard to read and means users have to click to reveal the content.
 It's also quite different to the way most CVs are laid out.

-If the sections are laid using headings and paragraphs Then it'll be more familiar, easier to read and won’t need to be revealed
+If the sections are laid using headings and paragraphs Then it'll be more familiar, easier to read and will not need to be revealed

 ![Screenshot of ‘Work history’ section of application form.](work-history.png)